 Nuts contain lots of protective antioxidants with long, tongue-twisting names.
 One most people recognise is the mineral selenium, found in abundance in brazil nuts.
 Another is vitamin E, found in most nuts, but particularly abundant in hazelnuts and almonds.

 Go nuts and still reduce your waistline

 Because of the fibre, healthy fats and protein they contain, nuts help you to feel satisfied longer than fast releasing carbohydrates such as sweets, biscuits and bagels.
-Researchers have reported that people who eat nuts lose more weight and a stick their eating plans than people who don’t.
+Researchers have reported that people who eat nuts lose more weight and stick their eating plans better than people who don’t.
 So nuts are good to include regularly whether or not you are trying to reduce your waistline.

 More ways to go nuts

 Nuts are excellent for snacks, but they can also add interest, texture and of course nutrition (including protein) to meals.

 Breakfast: Add nuts to your porridge or spread nut butter on your toast.
 Add to yogurt.

 Lunch: Give your salad more crunch with a handful of chopped nuts.